 The earliest NOE experimental method involved the straightforward process of decoupling one proton for a few seconds and then measuring a spectrum (Anet, F. A. L.; Bourn, A. J. R. J. Am.
 Chem.
 Soc.
 1965, 87, 5250).
 Careful peak integrations were then used to determine which protons showed enhanced integrations, and thus were close in space to the decoupled one.
 Because of the inherently low accuracy of integrations, only large NOE effects could be reliably detected in this way.
 Thus methyl groups were almost always used as the "sender" rather than "receiver" because a large fraction of the relaxation of a methyl proton occurs from DD interactions with the other two protons of the methyl group, and only to a small extent by external protons.

 Some typical structural problems addressed in this way are shown below.
-The most common application has been the determination of stereochemical and conformational relationships in relatively rigid molecules, since in conformationally mobile molecules NOE effects tend to be much smaller, and often were not reliably detectable by these direct methods.
+NOE experiments are not often used for initial structure determination, but rather for refining details of a mostly known structure.
+Thus the most common application has been the determination of stereochemical and conformational relationships in relatively rigid molecules, since in conformationally mobile molecules NOE effects tend to be much smaller, and often were not reliably detectable by these direct methods.

 With the development of stable spectrometers capable of precise difference spectroscopy an improved method for the measurement of NOE effects with higher accuracy became available (DNOE).
 Here a control spectrum, with the decoupler set to some innocuous frequency, is subtracted from the spectrum with irradiation of a specific multiplet.
 The resulting difference spectrum gives a large negative peak for the irradiated multiplet (it is saturated) and positive peaks for any proton whose area has been enhanced by the NOE interaction (occasionally these spectra are plotted with inverse intensities).
 Unaffected peaks are absent, or show a small sinusoidal oscillation due to small chemical shift mismatches caused by the decoupling process, which integrate to 0.
 NOE effects of less than 1% can be detected in this way.

-The current methodology for obtaining NOE spectra involves a pulse gradient method in which the enhanced signals are directly detected, without the artifacts introduced by subtraction, leading to very high quality NOE spectra.
+The current methodology for obtaining NOE spectra involves a pulse gradient method in which the enhanced signals are directly detected, without the artifacts introduced by subtraction, leading to very high quality NOE spectra ( DPFGSE-1D-NOESY).
 A steroid example below from the original paper (J. Am.
 Chem.
 Soc.
 1994, 116, 6037).

 Measurement of H-H distances.
 The size of an NOE enhancement is strongly related to the distance between the two protons, but it is also a function of other relaxation processes operating on the "receiving" proton.
 Distances between protons are more directly related to the rate of buildup of the NOE enhancement.
 A series of experiments are carried out with inceasing mixing times, and the increase in NOE enhancement is followed.
 The closest protons will show the most rapid build-up rates of the NOE.
 This sort of experiment, usually performed using the 2D NOESY technique, can map H-H distances in complicated molecules ranging from large natural products, to polypeptides, small pieces of DNA and even small proteins.